EnvModellingGroup/hrds/README.md

 ![Blended bathymetry data on the multiscale mesh](https://github.com/EnvModellingGroup/hdrs/blob/master/docs/mesh_bathy_all.png)

-If we then zoom-in to the high resolution area we can see the high resolution UK Giv data being used and with no obvious lines between datasets.
+If we then zoom-in to the high resolution area we can see the high resolution UK Gov data being used and with no obvious lines between datasets.

 ![Blended bathymetry data on the multiscale mesh](https://github.com/EnvModellingGroup/hdrs/blob/master/docs/mesh_bathy.png)